aosabook/500lines/template-engine/chapter.md

 String formatting functions such as Python's `"foo = {foo}!".format(foo=17)` are examples of mini-languages used to create text from a string literal and the data to be inserted.
-Templates extend this idea to include logic constructs like conditionals and loops, but are really just a difference of degree.
+Templates extend this idea to include logic constructs like conditionals and loops, but the difference is only of degree.

-These files are called templates because they are used to produce many different pages with similar structure but differing details.
+These files are called templates because they are used to produce many pages with similar structure but differing details.

-To use HTML templates in our programs, we need a template engine: a function that takes a static *template* describing the structure and static content of the page, and a dynamic *context* that provides the dynamic data to plug into the template.
+To use HTML templates in our programs, we need a *template engine*: a function that takes a static template describing the structure and static content of the page, and a dynamic *context* that provides the dynamic data to plug into the template.
 The template engine combines the template and the context to produce a complete string of HTML.
 The job of a template engine is to